Coach Saban & the Crimson Tide Accept the ALS Ice Bucket Challenge

-In 2011, Williams' tight end duo of Brad Smelley and Williams combined for 50 receptions resulting in 547 yards.
+In 2011, Williams’ tight end duo of Brad Smelley and Michael Williams combined for 50 receptions resulting in 547 yards.
 Smelley recorded a team-best four receiving touchdowns, while Williams tacked on another two scores.
-On special teams, Marquis Maze ranked ninth in the nation and third in the Southeastern Conference, averaging 13.2 yards per punt return with one touchdown.
-Those numbers earned Maze a spot on the all-SEC second team as a specialist.
+On special teams, Marquis Maze ranked ninth in the nation and third in the SEC, averaging 13.2 yards per punt return with one touchdown.
+Those numbers earned Maze a spot on the All-SEC second team as a specialist.
 Alabama ranked 19th in the nation in kickoff returns (24.1 ypg).
 The Tide allowed only 11 punts to be returned in 2011, for a total of 51 yards.

 The special teams in 2008 were a big weapon for the Tide under Williams.
 Arenas broke two punt returns for touchdowns, Tiffin was a Groza Award semifinalist and connected on 20-of-29 on field goals, while Fitzgerald had a then-career-best average of 41.1 yards per punt with 15 inside the 20.
 Tight ends Nick Walker and Travis McCall combined for 23 starts, the best seasons of their career in terms of production.

 Williams spent the 2005 and 2006 seasons as the running backs coach with the Dolphins.
 In his first season, Miami averaged 118.6 yards rushing per game, the second-best figure by the team from 1985-2005.